greenjeansdev/DnsZone/README.md

 Console.Write(zone.ToString());
 ```

-This will generate following content
+This will generate following content:

 ```
 ;A records